timdeschryver/blog/_drafts/file-uploads-with-ngrx.md

 import { Store } from '@ngrx/store';
 import { Observable } from 'rxjs';

-import { RootStoreState, UploadFileStoreActions, UploadFileStoreSelectors } from '../../root-store';
+import * as fromFeatureActions from './upload-file-store/actions';
+import * as fromFeatureSelectors from './upload-file-store/selectors';
+import * as fromFeatureState from './upload-file-store/state';

 @Component({
   selector: 'app-upload-file',